algorand/indexer/README.md

 ### Database updater
 In this mode, the database will be populated with data fetched from an [Algorand archival node](https://developer.algorand.org/docs/run-a-node/setup/types/#archival-mode).
 Because every block must be fetched to bootstrap the database, the initial import for a ledger with a long history will take a while.
 If the daemon is terminated, it will resume processing wherever it left off.

+Keeping indexer daemon as close as possible to database helps minimize latency.
+For example if using AWS EC2 and RDS, we suggest putting EC2 in the same VPC, Region, and even Availability Zone.

 You should use a process manager, like systemd, to ensure the daemon is always running.
 Indexer will continue to update the database as new blocks are created.

 To start indexer as a daemon in update mode, provide the required fields: